-Data provided by the Tennessee Career Information Delivery System. http://www.tcids.tbr.edu/ Salaries are not guaranteed.
+Data provided by the Tennessee Career Information Delivery System. http://tcids.tbr.edu/ Salaries are not guaranteed.

-The Associate of Applied Science in Nursing is approved by the Tennessee Board of Nursing and is accredited by the National League for Nursing Accrediting Commission (Contact NLNAC at 1-800-669-1656).
+The Nursing Program is approved by the Tennessee Board of Nursing and is accredited by the National League for Nursing Accrediting Commission (Contact NLNAC at 1-800-669-1656 or 3343 Peachtree Road, Atlanta, GA 30326).
 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.

-Program Requirements for the Associate of Applied Science: Nursing (Students may require additional Basic and Developmental courses.)
+Program Requirements for the Associate of Applied Science: Nursing (Students may require additional Learning Support courses.)